 The Gasteraloe (x Gastrolea) is a hybrid cross between Gasteria and Aloe.
-This hybrid probably got its start in the wild in South Africa.
+Some assume this hybrid got its start in the wild in South Africa.

-Like most hybrids, these plants have assumed the best characteristics of both parents.
+Like most hybrids, these plants have the best characteristics of both parents.

 Their leaves are thick, with attractive spots or bands.
 They usually have toothed margins.

-Gasteraloe blossoms are tubular and grow on spikes up to 2′ feet long.
+Gasteraloe blossoms are tubular and grow on spikes up to 2′ feet tall.
 Like both parents, the plants multiply by producing offsets.

-Leaves are marked with both stripes and spots and grow in an attractively chaotic jumble.
+Leaves are marked with both stripes and spots and grow in an attractive but chaotic jumble.

 The initial leaves start out in a flat arrangement.
 As the plant grows and more leaves emerge, they begin to form a loose, disorganized whorl formation.

-All this color and chaos makes for a very architecturally interesting plant!
+All this color and chaos make for a very architecturally interesting plant!

 There Are Lots Of Hybrids To Choose From

-Identifying hybrids can be difficult because the possible combinations are endless, and the number of existing hybrids is unknown.
+The possible combinations are endless.
+Identifying hybrids can be difficult, and the number of existing hybrids is unknown.

 Hybrids may be the result of crosses between Gasteria and either Aloe (X Gastrolea) or Haworthia (X Gasterhaworthia).